kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 A new bucket OBC triggers the correct provisioner to create a new bucket and the associated artifacts (credentials, policy, etc).
 The library, in turn, creates a secret, configmap, and OB based on information returned by the provisioner.

-The secret contains the credentails needed to access the bucket and the configmap contains bucket endpoint information.
+The secret contains the credentials needed to access the bucket and the configmap contains bucket endpoint information.
 **Note:** it was mentioned at the 2019 NA Kubecon storage face-to-face that to improve scaling we could decide to move the configmap info into the secret, thus reducing k8s resources required.
 The OB is an abstraction of the bucket and can save some state data needed by provisioners.
 The secret and configmap reside in the same namespace as the OBC, and the OB lives in the provisioner's namespace.